LiloLuZimmer/Bookstan-ontology/README.md

 LiloLuZimmer

 License
-CC BY 4.0 — You are free to share and adapt the material, as long as appropriate credit is given.
+CC0 1.0 Universal — You are free to share and adapt the material, as long as appropriate credit is given.